andreychemist/andreychemist.github.io/pages/faq.md

 But I sent all forms with original signatures and, of course, originals of checks to pay the fees.
 I kept the photocopies of sent forms and checks.

-# How can the fee be paid?
+# How can fees be paid?

-I paid them with my personal bank checks from the US bank.
+Since I lived in the US, I paid fees with my personal checks from a US bank.
 I know that people who didn’t live in the US had problems with paying the fee because the instructions for Form I-140 specify: “The check or money order must be drawn on a bank or other financial institution located in the United States and must be payable in U.S. currency” (<https://www.uscis.gov/sites/default/files/document/forms/i-140instr.pdf>).
 Some traveled to the US themselves or asked their friends traveling to the US to buy money orders there.
-Others had a family member living in the US who provided their bank check.
+Others had family members or good friends in the US who paid for them with their bank checks.

-The instructions say that “[i]f you live outside the United States, contact the nearest U.S. Embassy or U.S. Consulate for instructions on the method of payment.”
-People from Russia wrote me that the US Consulate couldn’t provide them with such instructions.
-Perhaps, the situation is different in other countries, and US money orders can be bought there, I just don’t know.
+The instructions say that “if you live outside the United States, contact the nearest U.S. Embassy or U.S. Consulate for instructions on the method of payment.”
+I've never heard that the US Consulate could assist with paying the USCIS fees, but one may always ask them just in case.

-In April 2018, the USCIS posted an announcement that “[i]f you file one of the following forms with a USCIS Lockbox facility, you may pay with a credit card using Form G-1450, Authorization for Credit Card Transactions.” and the list includes I-140 and I-485 (but not I-907): <https://www.uscis.gov/forms/forms-processed-uscis-lockbox-facilities>

-I don't have a personal experience with paying fees with a foreign credit card.
-I only read claims online that people could do it.
+Since April 2018, fees for [Forms Processed at USCIS Lockbox Facilities](https://www.uscis.gov/forms/forms-processed-uscis-lockbox-facilities) (they include I-140, I-907, I-485) can be paid with a credit card issued by a US bank by submitting the form [G-1450, Authorization for Credit Card Transactions](https://www.uscis.gov/g-1450).
+The USCIS "cannot accept a credit card issued by a foreign bank".

-If the premium processing is requested, its fee must be paid by a separate check as indicated in the [I-907 instructions](https://www.uscis.gov/sites/default/files/files/form/i-907instr.pdf) in the top of the Page 5.
+If the premium processing is requested, its fee must be paid by a separate check (or money order, or G-1450) as indicated in the [I-907 instructions](https://www.uscis.gov/sites/default/files/files/form/i-907instr.pdf) in the top of the Page 5.

 # Is the Form ETA-750B or ETA Form 9089 required?